How to Calculate Your Macros For Fat Loss: Quick Summary

 From here, you ALWAYS want to start with protein!

-Studies show when on a cutting diet, you lose significantly more muscle eating the RDA of .8 grams of protein per kg bodyweight (4).
+Studies show that when on a cutting diet, you lose significantly more muscle eating the RDA of .8 grams of protein per kg bodyweight (4).
 You lose significantly less muscle by eating 2.2 grams of protein per kg bodyweight (4).

 2.2kg is also equal to 1 gram per pound of bodyweight.
 I’d say that’s a good place to start.